The Quantum Formalism Revisited: Composite Systems, Reduced States, and Entanglement in Quantum Mechanics

-In the following I only consider the interesting quantal case of a general \emph{bipartite} system with two distinguishable subsystems \one\ and \two, possibly \emph{dynamically coupled}, that is, interacting with each other.
-A prominent example is the \emph{hydrogen atom} composed of a proton and an electron.
-Another example is the electron (or proton) itself, but viewed as composed of a particle in $\R^3$ and an intrinsic rotational degree of freedom, its \emph{spin}.\footnote{see Sections 4 and 5.1.}
+In the following I only consider the interesting enough quantum case of a general \emph{bipartite} system with two distinguishable subsystems \one\ and \two, possibly \emph{dynamically coupled}, that is, interacting with each other.
+A prominent example is the hydrogen atom composed of a proton and an electron.
+Another example is the electron (or proton) itself, but viewed as composed of a particle in $\R^3$ and an internal rotational degree of freedom, its \emph{spin}.\footnote{for this spin see, for example, Sections 4 and 5.1.}

 Of basic interest are:\parbox[t]{0.77\textwidth}{ \begin{itemize} \item The arena, observables, and states of the composite or \emph{total system} `` \one + \two'' composed of the subsystems. \item The states of the subsystems, given the state of the total system. \end{itemize}}